crate/crate-howtos/docs/deployment/linux/debian.rst

 Install CrateDB
 ===============

-With everything set up, you can install CrateDB, like so:
+You can now install CrateDB:

 .. code-block:: sh

-   sh$ sudo apt-get install crate
+   sh$ sudo apt install crate

 After the installation is finished, the ``crate`` service should be up-and-running.